 This document provides information for fourth year students taking the MMathPhys Mathematics and Physics course.
-It should be read in conjunction with the general teaching documents here.

 Most of the modules in the fourth year follow on from modules you have taken in previous years.
 Some of these modules are able to give an account of issues which are currently (or recently have been) the subject of research interest.